ForomePlatform/anfisa/README.md

 the command to run the system.

-Once the system is running you can access the web interface by teh url: http://localhost:8090
+Once the system is running you can access the web interface by the url: http://localhost:8190

 The port is configurable in your configuration file.

 ## Public Demo

-Anfisa is also as a demo based on potential hearing loss panel of genes on a genome taken from Personal Genome Project with the consent of the family.
+Also avilable is an Anfisa demo based on potential hearing loss panel of genes on a genome taken from Personal Genome Project with the consent of the family.

-The demo is available at: http://anfisa.forome.org/anfisa
+The demo is available at: http://demo.forome.org/anfisa

-Please contact us on the https://forome.org/ to obtain a username and password to access it.